 Baking a cake

-Christy is baking a cake that has a 9-inch diameter.
-She wants to cover the top of the cake with buttercream icing.
+Christy is baking a cake with a 9-inch diameter.
+She wants to cover the top with buttercream icing.
 How much icing will she need?

 You need to know the following knowledge to solve this word math problem: